mttstt/mimi/README.md

-# AV Bypass to run Mimikatz
+# Download Mimikatz web with Powershell

 mimikatz 2.1.1 (x64) built on Aug  3 2018

 OK for Win 10 (v1803)

 Powershell as Administrator